UNICEF says 2016 was worst year yet for Syria's children

-BEIRUT (AP) — The U.N. child relief agency says at least 652 children were killed in Syria last year, making 2016 the worst year yet for the country’s rising generation.
+BEIRUT (AP) — At least 652 children were killed in Syria in 2016, making it the worst year yet for the country’s rising generation, the United Nations’ child relief agency said Monday.

-UNICEF says schools, hospitals, playgrounds, parks and homes across Syria are unsafe for children because they frequently come under attack.
-At least 255 children were killed in or near schools last year.
+There was no letup to attacks on schools, hospitals, playgrounds, parks and homes last year as the Syrian government, its opponents and the allies of both sides showed callous disregard for the laws of war.

-The agency’s Monday report comes two days before the sixth anniversary of the Syrian civil war.
+UNICEF said at least 255 children were killed in or near schools last year and 1.7 million youngsters are out of school.
+One of every three schools in Syria is unusable, some because armed groups occupy them.
+An additional 2.3 million Syrian children are refugees elsewhere in the Middle East.

-It warns that coping mechanisms and medical care are quickly eroding, driving children into child labor, early marriage and combat.
-Dozens are dying from preventable diseases.
+The figures come in a UNICEF report released two days before the sixth anniversary of the popular uprising that escalated into civil war.

 Most Read Stories